 1/2 cup sour cream

-In a pan, saute until warm, a couple of cups of cooked ham (or your favorite protein) with a couple teaspoons of butter and about 1 and 1/2 teaspoons of Penzey's Ozark seasoning (or or favorite blended seasoning such as Old Bay).
+In a pan, saute until warm, a couple of cups of cooked ham (or your favorite protein) with a couple teaspoons of butter and about 1 and 1/2 teaspoons of Penzey's Ozark seasoning (or A favorite blended seasoning such as Old Bay).

-Chop two cups of of diced veggies (Mom used chopped frozen broccoli which she nuked just long enough to thaw and a Tablespoon of finely chopped leftover fresh red pepper.)
+Chop two cups of diced veggies (Mom used chopped frozen broccoli which she nuked just long enough to thaw and a Tablespoon of finely chopped leftover fresh red pepper.)